Windows Server End of Life

 Windows Server Lifecycle Policy

-The main Windows server releases follow Microsoft's fixed lifecycle policy.
+The main Windows server releases follow Microsoft’s fixed lifecycle policy.
 This means they are supported for 10 years, including 5 years of Mainstream Support, followed by 5 years of Extended Support.
-Most Windows Server releases also have options to extend support for another 4 years after that if you purchase the Extended Security Update option.
+Most Windows Server releases also have options to extend support for another 3 or 4 years after that if you purchase the Extended Security Update option.

 VersionEnd of Support